This second part covers the Pulse Doppler radar mode, Notching and Pulse radar mode.

 The usage of the Mainlobe Clutter Filter can be altered by the RIO by means of the relative switch placed on the left of the DDD.
 The MLC switch has three settings: In, Auto and Out, default setting is Auto.

-The MLC is automatically disabled if the antenna elevation angle is greater than 3°.
+The MLC is automatically disabled if the antenna elevation angle is greater than 3° above the horizon.

 As notching targets are filtered by the MLC due to having zero relative speed, the RIO can manually disable the MLC in order to reacquire the target.